Covid-19 puts at least 1.5 million South African jobs at risk – Miyelani Mkhabela, IOL.

 The water heater is a major energy drain in most homes, accounting for about 14% of energy costs.
 Often, the water is kept more desirable than most people ever need, plus the heat is constantly lost to the environment, meaning you have to burn more energy than ever to keep the water so hot.

-Solve both problems by dropping the temperature down to 60 degrees Celsius and also installing a water heater blanket to keep in the heat – a blanket can pay for itself in about a year, after which you’ll be saving money monthly.
-While you’re at it, insulate any exposed hot water pipes as well for additional savings.
+Solve both problems by dropping the temperature to 60 degrees Celsius and installing a water heater blanket to keep in the heat – a blanket can pay for itself in about a year, after which you’ll save money monthly.
+While you’re at it, insulate any exposed hot water pipes for additional savings.

 1. Cancel club memberships.

-Look at expenses such as your gym membership, your membership with the local country club, and so on.
-How often do you really use these services?
-Try cancelling any memberships that you use infrequently.
+Look at expenses such as gym memberships, memberships with the local country club, etc. How often do you use these services?
+Try cancelling any infrequently used memberships.

 2. Reduce or eliminate your DSTV account.

-Most people could find a cheaper way to gain access to their favourite shows if they tried hard enough (Netflix).
-Perhaps you could downgrade DSTV from premium to bare, or cancel it totally.
+Most people can find a cheaper way to access their favourite shows if they try hard enough (Netflix).
+Perhaps you could downgrade DSTV from Premium to EasyView, or cancel it totally.

 3. Look for inexpensive entertainment options.

-Do you take advantage of your local library?
+Do you use your local library?
 Do you attend local community events like music festivals and art fairs?
 Are you aware of local volunteer groups and organizations?
-Your community may offer plenty of options for inexpensive or free entertainment of all kinds.
+Your community may offer plenty of options for inexpensive or free entertainment.

 4. Find new ways to reduce travel expenses.

-We live very far from our extended families, so we’re well aware of travel costs.
-To save as much as possible, we cut down on the amount of travel we do book fares in advance to get the best prices.
+We live far from our extended families, so we know about travel costs.
+To save as much as possible, we reduce the travel cost by booking fares in advance to get the best prices.

 5. Cancel newspaper and magazine subscriptions.